makerdao/community/governance/governance-and-risk-meetings/summaries/episode-109.md

 ![Peg](https://i.imgur.com/HLv3EkA.png)

-- DAI peg trending upward with ETH going up around the 1st.
+- DAI peg trending downward with ETH going up around the 1st of September.
 There was tremendous liquidity in the market at the time.
-- As ETH price fell, we saw liquidations and unwinding on different platforms.
-There was drying liquidity at the moment.
+- As ETH price fell and we saw liquidations or unwind on different platforms, we saw drying up of liquidity in the moment.
-- As certain positions unwound more DAI was on the open market followed by the Uniswap.
-A huge chunk of trades was on Uniswap.
-While quite a few were unwound, there was a fair amount trading on Oasis.
+- As certain positions unwound, more Dai was on the open market.
+A huge chunk of the trades that occurred last week was on Uniswap.

 ![VWAP](https://i.imgur.com/BoH4780.png)